 - Check seasoning and adjust if needed.

-- Garnish with sour cream, and a fresh cilantro.
+- Garnish with 4 tablespoons sour cream, and extra cilantro leaves.

 - Devour.